tonyx/Sharpino/README.md

 ## News/Updates
+- Version 2.7.4: A (quick)fix allows adding compensating events in pgEventstore in saga-ish that were rejected because of strict eventId control
 - Live example is here: [restaurant management system](https://orderssystem.azurewebsites.net) tech stack: Blazor as Front end, Sharpino as backend, Postgres as event store, Azure as hosting.

 - Version 2.7.2: Support metadata field in db (any command has the correspondent commandMd that accepts any string as metadata).
 Those metadata can be used for debugging purposes.
 To use them any event table in the db needs a new nullable text field called "md".